Why do Asians excel in the United States?

 - Limited discrimination and bullying related to socioeconomic status.

-- It helps control and manages students.
+- It helps control and manage students.

 - Those in more prestigious schools had a stronger sense of belongingness.